Senseonics Holdings, Inc. (SENS) CEO Tim Goodnow on Q1 2020 Results - Earnings Call Transcript

 Rebecca Wang

 Hi, guys.
 Thank you for taking the question.
-Actually, more of the follow-up, on the last question.
-So it actually feels, like, we still have people pushing back and saying any day isn't enough for intangible.
+Actually, more of a follow-up on the last question.
+So it actually feels, like, we still have people pushing back and saying 90-day isn't enough for [intangible] [ph].
 Should we think about 180-day sensor as being a more potential adoption infection driver, or do you guys think, it will take six -- the one -year sensor to really drive adoption inflection?

 Tim Goodnow